 This was an amazing time for me.
 I was able to meet a lot of people who had similar experiences to me and also put the point across about the differing needs of the mature student.

-During my first year, I became Mature Students' Officer.
+During my first year, I became the Mature Students' Officer.
 This was an amazing time for me.
 I was able to meet a lot of people who had similar experiences to me and also put the point across about the differing needs of the mature student.
-Towards my course's end, I also became involved with Inhouse (now Trinity Vision) which I really enjoyed and helped me gain so many skills that implement still to this day.
+Towards the end of my course, I also became involved with Inhouse (now Trinity Vision) which I really enjoyed and this helped me gain so many skills that I still utilise to this day.

 Leeds Trinity University showed me that I can achieve anything I put my mind to.
 Before doing my course, I didn't think this was possible but I would encourage everyone to just give it a go, sign-up for the course you've always wanted and go for it.